Abhishekkarunakaran/comment_collector_cli/README.md

 # comment_collector_cli

-## This cli collects the comments from your project file
+## This cli collects the comments from your project files

 _work in progress_ :construction: